Brendan-git16/Virtual-box-installations/README.md

 <h2>Description</h2>
-This directory shows the amount Virtual machines I have used throughout my learning and self-growth phase.
+This directory shows the number of Virtual machines I have used throughout my learning and self-growth phase.
 <br />